 The NHS has an online calorie checker which you can use to search for calories in lots of foods/drinks.
 It can help focus your mind on how energy dense food can be, allowing comparison of food items.

 It’s important to keep body fat in a healthy range, increased body fat may increase the risk of:

 Spot the emphasis – focusing on fat not weight.
 Health is not decided by a number on a set of bathroom scales.
 If you’re physically active you’ll probably already realise you weigh more than people might imagine, and that’s because muscle weighs more than fat.
 Calculations such as Body Mass Index (BMI) are very basic and lack detail.
 Focus should be on fat mass rather than weight.

-Nutritionists prefer not to base too much emphasis on calories – paying attention to just one number means little focus on nutritional values.
-One calorie of candyfloss is not the same as one calorie of apple – of course the apple has fibre and nutrients.
+Nutritionists don’t over emphasize calories – paying attention to just one number means little focus on nutritional values.
+One calorie of candyfloss is not the same as one calorie of apple – the apple has fibre and nutrients.
 Calorie counting also teaches reliance on counting numbers which builds a reliance on processed foods rather than teaching basics about simple wholesome individual ingredients.

 Furthermore, we know weight gain is not as simple as calories in and out.
 Obesity is multi factorial including; genetics, stress, exercise, thyroid disease, gut bacteria, sleep, cooking methods etc..

 Instead count plant sources aiming for 30 per week – vegetables, fruit, nuts, seeds, grains, beans, herbs, spices all count.
 If you increase the plant sources you’ll be fuller for longer and crave less high sugar processed foods.